-The CEREC procedure is much quicker because, during the appointment of the patient, the dental crown is made in-house.
-In addition, during a single office visit, several CEREC procedures are performed, thus minimizing the total cost to the patient.
+The CEREC procedure is much quicker because, during one appointment for the patient, the dental crown is made in-house.

 THE BENEFITS OF CEREC CROWNS

-Besides a reduction in cost and fewer visits to the dentist, CEREC crowns offer patients a variety of other benefits.
+Besides fewer visits to the dentist, CEREC crowns offer patients a variety of other benefits.

 Some of these benefits include: